AmiraBasyouni/react-diagram-schema/README.md

 # react-diagram-schema

-`react-diagram-schema` is a CLI tool that take a React source code directory and turns it into a structured schema.
-The schema can be handed to [react-diagram-visualizer](https://github.com/AmiraBasyouni/react-diagram-visualizer) to generate a visual diagram of your React application.
+`react-diagram-schema` is a CLI tool that transforms React source code into a JSON schema.
+The schema can be handed to [react-diagram-visualizer](https://github.com/AmiraBasyouni/react-diagram-visualizer) (a companion ReactFlow based tool that renders the schema as an interactive diagram)

+## Requirements
+This CLI tool currently only supports parsing `.js` / `.jsx` files.
+There might be support for `.ts` / `.tsx` files in the future, as indicated in [ROADMAP.md](https://github.com/AmiraBasyouni/react-diagram-schema/blob/main/ROADMAP.md) (a document describing next steps and future plans)

+**Project Dependencies**
+- `@babel/parser`
+- `@babel/traverse`

-## Installation
+## How To Install

+**To Install Locally:**
 ```bash
 git clone https://github.com/AmiraBasyouni/react-diagram-schema
 ```